 Renowned around the world for its twin spires, this cathedral took 632 years to complete.
 For four centuries a huge crane at the unfinished site dominated Cologne’s skyline, and when it was finally completed in 1880 the entire nation celebrated, even though Prussia had long turned to Protestantism by then.
 With the 19th century romantic enthusiasm for the Middle Ages, the finished product was a faithful adaption to the original plan.
 For four years the cathedral was the world’s tallest structure.
 Having survived the heavy bombing that had flattened much of the city in World War II, Cologne Cathedral has retained the title of having the largest façade of any church in the world to this day.

 Located next to the train station, the first thing that struck me about the Cologne Cathedral was its massive size.
-The dark and Gothic façade gave the colossal structure an imposing and uninviting appearance.
-The cathedral’s oversized scale was even more apparent inside, giving the interior a brooding and hollow feeling.
+The composition is a little off; the bloated twin spires dominate over the rest of the structure like a linebacker with a huge upper body but toothpick-like legs.
+The dark and Gothic façade, darkened by severe air pollution during the city’s industrial era, gives the colossal structure an imposing and uninviting appearance.
+The cathedral’s oversized scale is even more apparent inside.
+The interior radiated a brooding and hollow feeling.